KyleRui0202/concert-ticket-booking/readme.md

 * PDO PHP Extension and PDO_SQLITE Driver

 ## Installation
-[Composer](https://getcomposer.org) is used to for code autoloading.
-So, make sure you have Composer installed on your machine before using this system.
+[Composer](https://getcomposer.org) is used for code autoloading.
+So make sure you have Composer installed on your machine before using this system.

-### Setup Using Composer
+### System Setup Using Composer
 Run the below command to build the autoloader and setup the `config` directory for configuration.

 ```